 Our team can assist with:

-• Ensuring hospital services are culturally appropriate, safe, welcoming and meet the needs of First Nations patients, consumers and wider community
+• Ensuring hospital services are culturally appropriate, safe, welcoming and meet the needs of First Nations patients, consumers and the wider community

 • Bedside visits to explain the hospital system and act as a liaison between patients, their families and our multidisciplinary team of staff